learn-co-curriculum/react-ts-jsx/README.md

 ## What is JSX?

-JSX allows us to write HTML-like code in our TypeScript files.
+JSX allows us to write HTML-like code in our JavaScript or TypeScript files.
 JSX is a syntax extension of JavaScript that creates a very special and extremely productive marriage between HTML and JS.
 It's short for [JavaScript XML][js xml], and was created by Facebook to work hand-in-hand with React.

-With JSX, we can instruct React to create DOM elements in TypeScript in an efficient and expressive manner.
-Ultimately, JSX looks a lot like the end result we see in the browser (i.e. HTML), and is _much_ faster to write compared to creating DOM elements using something like `document.createElement()`, especially when incorporating a lot of TypeScript and dynamic content.
+With JSX, we can instruct React to create DOM elements in JavaScript/TypeScript in an efficient and expressive manner.
+Ultimately, JSX looks a lot like the end result we see in the browser (i.e. HTML), and is _much_ faster to write compared to creating DOM elements using something like `document.createElement()`, especially when incorporating a lot of JS/TS and dynamic content.

 ## Imperative vs Declarative Programming